Gainaboina-Madhu/slr-sat-to-gpa-calculator/README.md

 # Simple Linear Regression

-   - simple Linear regression it use's only one independent column and only one dependent columns
+   - In simple Linear regression it use's only one independent column and only one dependent columns
    - is use a slope formula y = mx+c

    - A simple and efficient tool to convert SLR marks → SAT score → GPA.